applejack4/JetpackComp/README.md

 #### https://spoonacular.com/food-api

 ## API Reference
-- use the above API to fetch the data
+- use the above API to fetch the data.
 - #### https://api.spoonacular.com/recipes/random?&apiKey=c0fd44b72****************&number=1&tags=vegetarian,dessert
 (Use the api key after logging in to fetch the data)